 If you’re anything like me, your brain has been playing the songs from “Encanto” on repeat.
 Even my local radio station is playing “We Don’t Talk About Bruno” nearly a year later.

-If you haven’t treated yourself to this delightful movie about the family Madrigal, then maybe you’re… Bruno?
+If you haven’t treated yourself to this delightful movie about the Madrigal family, then maybe you’re… Bruno?

-The movie follows the story of Mirabel who is born into a family with special powers – that is, everyone except for her.
+The movie follows the story of Mirabel, who is born into a family with special powers – everyone except her.

-It’s a delightful, colorful and downright catchy movie that will make you want to cuddle up with your own madre and snack on some delicious Colombian inspired cuisine.
+It’s a delightful, colorful, and downright catchy movie that will make you want to cuddle up with your own mother and snack on some delicious Colombian-inspired cuisine.